Alice-Xiong/magnet_mapper_control/README.md

 Code Documentation
 ------------------

 Site is still under construction.
-Some classes are not yet documented https://alice-xiong.github.io/magnet_mapper_control/
+Some classes are not yet documented.

+https://alice-xiong.github.io/magnet_mapper_control/